ajay26188/Phonebook_App/README.md

 https://phonebook-app-uyb0.onrender.com

 Deployment:
-The backend is deployed on Render.
+The backend is deployed on Render for educational purpose.

 The frontend is built and served through the same Express backend using GitHub Actions.